molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

     ###########################################################################
     ###########################################################################
     ################################ Example usage:
-   retrieve_structure_data_from_sd("path_to_sd_file.sdf")
+    processStructureDataFromSD("path_to_sd_file.sdf")

 Writing Molecules to an Output File
 ---------------------------------------

 Once you've processed or analyzed your molecules, you may want to save them to an output file.
-CDPKit provides a convenient way to write molecules to various file formats.
-The format of the output file is determined by its file extension, making it easy to save your molecules in formats such as SDF, MOL, MOL2, and others.
+The format of the output file is determined by its file extension, making it easy to save your molecules in formats such as SDF, MOL, MOL2, CDF, and others.

 .. note::
    Ensure that the file extension you provide matches the desired output format.
 For instance, use `.sdf` for Structure-Data Files, `.mol` for MDL Molfiles, and so on.